 About the HK416 22LR

-The HK416 22LR is actually not manufactured by Heckler and Hoch.
-This rifle is actually farmed out to a company called Umarex.
+The HK416 22LR is actually not manufactured by Heckler and Koch.
+This rifle is actually manufactured by a company called Umarex and they have a stranglehold on making 22 copies of guns for major companies like HK & Sig Sauer.

-Umarex is a German company also but they focus on making BB guns, airsoft guns, and pellet rifles.
+Umarex is a German company, but it focuses on making BB guns, airsoft guns, and pellet rifles.

 Umarex makes replicas of most of H&K’s lineup of guns for the airsoft community.
 So it makes sense that they created and adapted their airsoft platform for the HK416 22.